MasteryEducation/SecuritiesExamsMastery.ca/content/csc/26/4/index.md

 - [x] Contacting CIRO if internal resolution fails
 - [ ] Refraining from further action due to mandatory arbitration

-> **Explanation:** Clients can escalate unresolved complaints to CIRO or seek independent dispute resolution through OBSI for claims within its purview.
+> **Explanation:**( Clients can escalate unresolved complaints to CIRO or seek independent dispute resolution through OBSI for claims within its purview.)

----

 ### Why is ongoing professional development critically important for an investment advisor?